Magicalex/rtorrent-cleaner/README.md

 ## Requirements

-- php 5.6 and above with extension `php-xmlreader` and `php-xmlrpc`
+- php 5.6 and above with extension `php-xmlrpc`

 ## Installation